yiqu/ngx-keyevent/README.md

 [![npm](https://img.shields.io/travis/com/yiqu/ngx-keyevent/master)](https://app.travis-ci.com/github/yiqu/ngx-keyevent)
 [![npm](https://img.shields.io/npm/dt/ngx-keyevent?color=%23006600&logoColor=%23006600)](https://www.npmjs.com/package/ngx-keyevent)

-`ngx-keyevent` is a simple Angular directive that can be used on any HTML element to listen for user's key press when the element in is view.
+`ngx-keyevent` is a simple Angular directive / service that can be used on any HTML element, or injected to listen for user's key presses.

 ## Demo

-The demo of the animations is available at [here](https://yiqu.github.io/ngx-keyevent/).
+A demo is available at [here](https://yiqu.github.io/ngx-keyevent/).

 ## Compatibility